-Theory: C27 and C72 are parallel minor and major pentatonic 5-note scales.
-Written in tone (pitch) notation they are C D A Bb B and C G A Bb B. Written in interval (pitch difference) notation they are C27111 and C72111.
-C27 is minor because its first characteristic interval is smaller (2).
-C72 is major because its first characteristic interval is larger (7).
-C is the root tone of both scales, D and G are the modes, A is neutral, and Bb and B are active.
+Theory: A24c and A42c are parallel minor and major pentatonic 5-note scales.
+Written in tone (pitch) notation they are A Bb B D Eb and A Bb Db D Eb.
+Written in interval (pitch difference) notation they are A11316 and A13116.
+A24c is minor because its first characteristic interval (root-mode) is smaller (2).
+A42c is major because its first characteristic interval (root-mode) is larger (4).
+A is the root tone of both scales, B and Db are the modes, and Eb is neutral.
+There are no active notes.

-Negative Harmony: Mirror reflection is also called Negative Harmony.
+Mirror Scales and Negative Harmony: A24c and A42c are mirror reflections of each other.
+Mirror reflection is also called Negative Harmony.
 A note or chord selected from a minor scale can be reflected to a parallel note or chord in the parallel major scale.

-Continuing the comparison, here are the C minor and C major 7-note scales shown using Negative Harmony where C reflects to G and back, Eb to E, and B to Ab.
-(D to F and Bb to A also reflect though they have no labeled function.)
+Here are the A11316 and A13116 5-note scales shown using Negative Harmony where A reflects to Eb and back, and B reflects to Db and back.
+(Bb and D also reflect though they have no labeled function.)

 Tonality/Borrowing: A note, note progression, chord, or chord progression can be written using a) only the minor scale, b) only the major scale, or c) both.
 Using chords from both scales together is called borrowing.
 A composition using both minor and major scales and their chords can be said to be written using their full tonality.

-Chords: The use of trichords can be extended to include 2-tone intervals:
+Chords: The use of trichords can be extended to use paired 2-tone, and paired 1-tone intervals:

 |Scale||Scale Tones||Chords||Chord Tones|